JoachimMartillo/SharepointAuth/README.md

                 <configuration/>
             </plugin>
 ````
-In the CoursesClientRequest.scala file, when the translation from Java to Scala was less than obvious I either added a specific comment or left the original Java line as a comment.
+In the SharepointAuthRequest.scala file, when the translation from Java to Scala was less than obvious I either added a specific comment or left the original Java line as a comment.

-Note in particular that the Scala classOf method does not seem to work with a single-instance object like CoursesClientRequest -- hence the different logic in setting up the logger.
+Note in particular that the Scala classOf method does not seem to work with a single-instance object like SharepointAuthRequest -- hence the different logic in setting up the logger.

 Note also that Scala has logic built-in to infer types.
 If I had used that feature the translation from Java to Scala would probably have been less clear.